The Nazi Ostarbeiter (Eastern Worker) Program

 During the German occupation of Ukraine in World War II (1941-1944), about 2.3 million Ukrainians were taken to Germany to work as slave laborers.

-The story of the Ostarbeiters, who were mostly from the territory of Reichskomissariat Ukraine (eastern Ukraine) is not known.
+The story of the Ostarbeiters who were mostly from the territory of Reichskomissariat Ukraine (eastern Ukraine) is not known.
 Information about these people, how they were chosen, how they lived and worked, and how they perished or survived is largely unknown.
-Germany is now paying compensation to some survivors.
+Germany has since paid some compensation to some survivors.

 Ostarbeiter - Helena Kucowna